 We sorted out the business of coffee - when had she gone decaff-only? - and I waited until the kettle had boiled and the dog been let out into the garden before I said, "Did you get my letter?"

-Notice how free indirect style works just as well with a character-narrator narrating in first person: when had she gone? is the free indirect version of the direct thought when did she go?.
+Notice how free indirect style works just as well with a narrator who is also a character, and is therefore narrating in first person: when had she gone? is the free indirect version of the direct thought when did she go?.
 But notice, also, how much less scope there is to work this way if your narrative is already in present tense.
-How do you keep the reader with you?
-This is one of David Jauss's reasons for finding present tense, as a narrative tense, very limiting, and some day soon I'll blog about all the other drawbacks and advantages of present tense, which he explores in On Writing Fiction.
-Meanwhile, I've blogged about it here at Books By Women.
+How do does the reader know when the character-narrator is transmitting the charactor-actor's thought, if you don't have the shift into the past tense?
+This is one of David Jauss's reasons for finding present tense, as a narrative tense, very limiting, which he explores in On Writing Fiction, and I've blogged about the pros and cons of past and present tense here.

 Another plus of free indirect style is that with luck you can fight off your editor's demands that directly quoted thoughts have to go in italics, by shifting into reporting them.
-In the days when a character's thoughts were often put in "", it was more obvious whether the thought was directly quoted, or being reported.
-I think the italics thing comes from nervousness that without "" readers won't get that this is the character's thought.
+In the days when a character's thoughts were often put in " ", it was more obvious whether the thought was directly quoted, or being reported.
+But nowadays on the whole only things said aloud get " "s, and I think the italics thing comes from nervousness that without some kind of marker readers won't get that this is the character's thought.
 But that's daft: readers have had decades of experience at picking up the cues, and as long as you write it right, they're quite capable of reading it as you want them to without having to stop and work it out.
 As far as I'm concerned, putting thoughts into italics is an unnecessary doubling-up of effects: the lazy or insecure writer's/publisher's way of keeping the reader on track.
 I want italics for other things more difficult to differentiate, and if you use free indirect style, you don't need them for thoughts: you can have all the voice and energy of the character's thought, but as part of the run of the narrative.

 And, of course, if you're working with a knowledgeable narrator, to whom you've given privileged access into more than one head, then using free indirect style helps you to slide smoothly out of one point of view and into another.
 If standard realist narrative with directly quoted thought is like this: